sammydowds/client-side-compare/README.md

 ## Github Data Cards
 There are three data cards which repesent:
-1) Popularity of a framework - this is how many stars each framework as on Github.
+1) Popularity of a framework - this is how many stars each framework has on Github.
 2) Acitivity of a framework - this is based on commits over the given period of time.
 3) Issue Resolution Ratio - this is the ratio of issues closed compared to the issues opened over the given period of time.
 I like to compare this to your COD KDR - the higher the better. ;)